Weizilla/workout-logger/README.md

 2. Store workouts in Mongo db or memory depending on Spring profile
 3. Run using Docker with images stored in Docker Hub
 4. Deployed to AWS using ECS

-## Bugs
-1. Fix Docker due to garmin login changes.
-Add set up to readme.
-Pass in username and password from env to docker

 ## To Do 1.
 Improve UI
  1. Improve workout day, today, selected styles